canvasxyz/canvas/IDP.md

 When a third-party developer registers itself against a Canvas identity service, they should generate and store a private key, e.g. as an environment variable.
-They can then register their public address or did:pkh identifier.
+They can then register their public address or did:pkh identifier with the application implementing a Canvas IDP.

 Applications with open federation may not require registration (outside services can just participate as federation clients) but API